 In the software engineering program, students will learn about OCaml and the libraries and tools that we use in our everyday work, as well as the fundamentals of building electronic trading systems.
-The students will put these tools to use by writing the backend and UI for a computer game and a program that trades on a simulated stock exchange.
+Then, they’ll put these tools to use by writing the backend and UI for a computer game and a program that trades on a simulated stock exchange.

 In the business development program, students will explore a broad variety of Infrastructure subgroups, including treasury, compliance, operations, and project consulting, to learn how we solve cross-departmental problems to support the firm’s growth.
 Case studies and problem-solving exercises will introduce participants to how we optimize funding and financing, set up new trading flows, respond to regulatory inquiries, and generally manage the complex mechanics that underlie Jane Street’s business.
 The program will give attendees a glimpse into the work that goes on in our business development internship and Rotational Development Program.

-Incoming college students, undergraduates, and graduate students who self-identify with historically underrepresented minority groups are introduced to Jane Street in this fun and engaging two-day summer program.
+Students currently enrolled in university at any level, including incoming first-year students, who self-identify with underrepresented ethnic or racial minority groups are introduced to Jane Street in this fun and engaging two-day program.

-Freshmen undergraduates learn about our trading and technology models in this interactive three-day winter program in New York.
+First-year university students learn about our trading and technology models in this interactive two-day program.

-Undergraduate and graduate students who self-identify with historically underrepresented minority groups explore our trading, software development, and business development teams in this interactive two-day winter program.
+Undergraduate and graduate students who self-identify with historically underrepresented ethnic or racial minority groups explore our trading, software development, and business development teams in this interactive four-day program.

-Self-identifying women, transgender and gender-expansive people learn how we use math, computer science, and business development to solve real-world problems in this interactive four-day winter program in New York.
+Self-identifying women and gender expansive people learn how we use math and computer science to solve real-world problems in this interactive four-day program.

 Students and recent graduates join any office location to meet our teams and learn about quantitative trading, software engineering, quantitative research, or business development.

-Undergraduates from China-based universities will explore how math and probability concepts are used in quantitative trading in this interactive three-day winter programme in Hong Kong.
+University students from Asia Pacific-based universities will explore how math and probability concepts are used in quantitative trading in this interactive three-day program.

-Freshmen and sophomores explore how we use math and computer science to solve real-world problems in this educational three-day spring program in New York.
+First and second year university students explore how we use math and computer science to solve real-world problems in this educational four-day program.

-Current and recent Ph.D. students explore several quantitative trading problems using mathematical and computational techniques in this challenging three-day winter program in New York.
+Current and recent Ph.D. students explore several quantitative trading problems using mathematical and computational techniques in this challenging two-day program.